 The fuel injection pump is a mechanical device that introduces the fuel into the cylinders of automotive engines.
 It works as a heart of a diesel engine and maintains its rhythm to keep it running smooth for years.
 Moreover, it is also responsible for controlling the fuel flow to gain the desired power.
 The fuel injection pump is traditionally driven indirectly from the crankshaft by gears, belts, and chains, anything that drives camshafts.

-- The major job of injection pumps is to feeds the fuel.
-It compresses the fuel to high pressure where cam lifts the plunger and then sent it to the injector.
+- The major job of injection pumps is to feed the fuel.
+It compresses the fuel to high pressure where the cam lifts the plunger and then sends it to the injector.

 - It adjusts the fuel quantity.
-If the quantity of fuel which is injected is changed with engine speed and its timing remains the same, the outcome and the fuel dissipation will change.
-As the output of the engine is in proportion with injected fuel quantity, this is adjusted with the accelerator.
+If the quantity of fuel that is injected is changed with engine speed and its timing remains the same, the outcome and the fuel dissipation will change.
+As the output of the engine is in proportion to the injected fuel quantity, this is adjusted with the accelerator.

 - Lastly, it atomizes the fuel in order to improve the ignition which results in complete combustion.